Hannah Montana and Miley Cyrus: Best of Both Worlds Concert (in 3D)

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.

-Name of movie: Hannah Montana and Miley Cyrus: Best of Both Worlds Concert (in 3D)
+Name of movie: Hannah Montana and Miley Cyrus: Best of Both Worlds Concert (3D)

 Classification: G